 - Actual monetary loss

 - Reasonable expert witness fees

 These remedies are limited to 12 weeks of the employee's wages.

 FMLA is typically an unpaid leave, but employees may choose to use paid time off or sick time to cover their FMLA absence.
 Employers may require employees to use accrued paid time off for FMLA leaves.
 Some employees may have added paid time off in their absence policy.
 Payroll departments must always be informed about changes to an employee's pay during a leave of absence.

 Employees can continue to receive benefits for up to 12 weeks if the employee continues to pay contribution amounts.
 Each employer's benefit policy differs and may include specific benefit language for those who don't qualify for FMLA.

 Employers must continue an employee's health coverage under any group health plan for the entire duration of the FMLA leave.
 When an employee returns from FMLA leave, their position, pay, benefits, and employment terms must be restored.
 Finally, FMLA leave cannot lead to a loss of any employment benefit the employee accrued before their leave.

-If you need help with FMLA, you can post your legal need on UpCounsel's marketplace.
+If you need help with FMLA, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.